Pain de campagne

 In another bowl, add the remaining sugar to the 6 egg yolks, and whisk together.
 I love this part, seeing the yolks blanch with the whisking.
 I never knew it could happen until I tried.
 Pour the cream mixture, slowly!, onto the yolks using a strainer, and blend together.
 Pour into the ramekins, and cook at 400 for 40 minutes.
 I normally place a baking pan on top of a baking sheet, put the ramekins into the pan, and fill the pan with warm water about two-thirds.

 Refridgerate, if you can wait that long, overnight.
 Afterward, you have this custardy, creamy goodness that melts lovingly on your tongue.
-As you work your way through the pot, you find a layer of vanilla seeds on the bottom, like an extra gift.
+As you work your way through the

 Initially, I substituted bittersweet chocolate for the vanilla.
 Well, okay, it's not really bittersweet chocolate; instead, I grate half semi-sweet and half unsweetened Baker's chocolate, melt that in a double broiler, and add it to the eggs.